moxystudio/next-layout/README.md

 Type: `function`

-Allows to dynamically change the layout state.
+Allows dynamic changes to the layout state.
 Has the following signature: `(newState | updater?)`.

 The behavior of `setLayoutState` is exactly the same as [`setState`](https://reactjs.org/docs/react-component.html#setstate) of class components: it merges properties and it supports both an object or an updater function.